rhyswynne/WP-Email-Capture/readme.txt

 * Added a filter to the display form, so it can be changed.
 * Add a filter for other subscription plugins (props [Dylan Kuhn](http://www.cyberhobo.net/))
 * Changed menu structure
+* Made compatible with WordPress 4.3, with new widget structure.
+* Made compatible with new language packs.

 = 2.11 =
 * German Translation Updated (thanks Ove3rfly)